 There are several options for patients whose neck pain doesn't respond to conservative treatments.

-Dr. Crooks uses heat created by radiofrequency energy to damage the pain nerves in your neck.
+Our providers use heat created by radiofrequency energy to damage the pain nerves in your neck.
 Without these nerves, your brain doesn’t receive pain messages.
 The nerves do eventually grow back, so this isn’t a permanent solution.

 Patients who find these tingling feelings unpleasant can try newer spinal cord stimulation devices that don’t cause paresthesia.

 If you're struggling with severe or persistent neck pain, call Pinnacle Pain and Spine or book an appointment online today.